 - This needs to be a business responsibility, not just an HR responsibility, owned by all leaders

 - Old rules don’t always apply

-- We need to link to organizational structure and accountability
+- We need to link diversity and inclusion initiatives to organizational structure and accountability

-- Create accountability for the decisions leaders make, by maintaining ratios and see how they’re making decisions.
+- Create accountability for the decisions leaders make, by maintaining ratios.
+This reveals how they’re making decisions.

-- E.g. Make first round of job applications gender-blind.
+- E.g. make the first round of job applications gender-blind.
 Compare those scores with the final decisions at the end to reveal any biases in the process.

-- Get people together and list “Elephant in the room topics” from the media, experiences, books, etc. They talk in small circles about their opinions, advice, etc. Normalize speaking about these things.
+- Get people together and list “elephant-in-the-room” topics.
+They might include subjects from the media, personal experiences, books, or culture.
+Participants talk in small circles about their opinions, advice, and more.
+Normalize speaking about these things.

-- There are so many ways to learn about this topic in non-traditional ways to supplement or replace traditional training methods.
+- There are so many ways to learn about this topic in non-traditional ways.
 Have fun with it.
+Stop supplement or replace traditional training methods.

-Diversity can be described as a wicked problem, and wicked problems have no simple solutions.
-But evolving our approach and trying lots of different things is really important because we need to try a lot of different things and then try something else, keep it fun, keep it relevant to our organizations.
+Solving diversity challenges can complex.
+But evolving our approach and trying lots of different things is really important.
+If something doesn’t work, we need to try something else, keep it fun, and keep it relevant.

-Thanks to Sacha De Klerk for speaking for speaking to us about diversity and inclusion and if you want to watch a recording of this session and download the slides, you can find it here.
+Thanks to Sacha De Klerk for speaking to us about diversity and inclusion.